housework-robot/main/S02_mount_lerobot_brain/S02E05_brain_ transplant.md

 Here, we only discuss how to operate and the results of the operation.

-If you want to understand not only what is done but also why it is done, please refer to Appendix I of this document, "Appendix II.
-The life cycle of the native Stanford Aloha brain".
+If you want to understand not only what is done but also why it is done, please refer to Appendix II of this document, "[Appendix II.
+The life cycle of the native Stanford Aloha brain](https://github.com/housework-robot/main/blob/main/S02_mount_lerobot_brain/S02E05_src/Appendix_II_The_life_cycle_of_the_native_Stanford_aloha_brain.md)".

 ## 3.1 CLI command